EHCarr/ReactFilmLab/Lessons/Week10/Day02/ReactIntro/react-floorplan-lab.md

 ## Set Up

-Please complete this lab in a React [CodeSandbox](https://codesandbox.io) named "Floor Plan".
+You can also complete this lab in a React [CodeSandbox](https://codesandbox.io) named "Floor Plan".
+(Optional)

 ## Minimum Requirements